Percent to Goal Calculator: Track Progress Toward Targets

 How accurate are estimated completion dates?

-Can I track goals that aren't numbers?
+Can I track goals that are not numbers?

 Convert to numbers.
 "Read War and Peace" becomes "Read 1,225 pages."
 "Learn Spanish" becomes "Complete 50 lessons" or "Study 100 hours."